hitbtc-com/hitbtc-api/APIv2.md

 ### Authentication

-Public market data available without authentication, for other requests required authentication.
+Public market data available without authentication, for other requests authentication is required.

-Using [HitBTC API Setting](https://hitbtc.com/settings/api-keys) you must create API keys.
+You should create API keys on [HitBTC API Setting](https://hitbtc.com/settings/api-keys) page.
 You can create multiple API keys with different permissions for your applications.

 Use Basic Authentication to access REST API.